The 7 sacraments of the catholic church

 Catholics are forbidden to marry non – Catholic Christians “without express permission of the competent authority”, but, if the other conditions are fulfilled, such a marriage entered into in spite of the prohibition is seen as valid and also, since it is a marriage between baptized persons, as a sacrament.

-You might be interested: Irish catholic girl names
+You might be interested: Holy family catholic high school tuition

 What is a Catholic holy hour?